Pork Chops with Mustard Sauce

 The original recipe advises searing the pork chops about 4 minutes per side, followed by 8 minutes in a 375/F/190C oven.
 If I did that, we’d be eating tire tread.
 You know your oven and your pork.
 Act accordingly.

-If food costs or dietary preferences take pork chops off the menu, consider making the mustard sauce alone, and serving it over rice or with a baked potato.
+If food costs or dietary preferences take pork chops off the menu, consider making the mustard sauce alone, and serving it over rice, chicken, or with a baked potato.
 This last is unconventional, but eating well requires a bit of flexibility these days.

 Pork Chops with Mustard Sauce